 The financial side of care for a loved one can be daunting.
-Wondering how much does a live-in carer cost or have concerns about the cost of live-in care?
+Wondering how to pay for Alzheimer’s care, Dementa or for the care needed by a loved one living with a certain condition?
 Don’t worry, we’re happy to help you through the entire process, step by step.

-There are a range of public funding options available for live-in care as well as benefit entitlements available to many.
-Customers can fund their care privately or via direct payments.
-However, if you need advice on care funding options, we recommend that you speak with a Financial Advisor who has experience in this area.
+When it comes to paying for care, there are a range of public funding options and benefit entitlements available.
+You might choose to fund your care privately or via direct payments.
+However, if you need advice on your funding options for the cost of care, we recommend that you speak with a Financial Advisor who has experience in this area.